East Coast Trail Hiking Gear List

 Hiking Stove

 Beyond shelter, sleeping bags, and packs, one of our harder choices for both the East Coast Trail and Trans Canada Trail was which stove system to rely on.
 For years we had used and loved our MSR Whisper Light, but the need to locate, carry, and dispose of countless fuel canisters made this option unattractive.
 Especially in remote locations across Newfoundland and Canada.
-We initially thought of relying on Camp fire pits along the way which would eliminate the need for a physical stove and carrying fuel.
+We initially thought of relying on Campfire pits along the way which would eliminate the need for a physical stove and carrying fuel.
 However many regions like Newfoundland and Alberta have ongoing fire bans.
 In addition, creating pits often significantly disrupts the natural area and are difficult to construct and use while stealth camping.
-After investigating into what other hikers on the Appalachian Trail, Pacific Crest Trail, and American Discovery trail do to overcome this difficulty we were left with several viable options.
+After investigating what other hikers on the Appalachian Trail, Pacific Crest Trail, and American Discovery Trail do to overcome this difficulty we were left with several viable options.
 First taking an alcohol stove, second choosing a hobo stove, or third not taking a stove at all and eating only cold food.
 Given that I love my morning coffee and the occasional treat of warm food on a cold night we settled on investigating designed alcohol and hobo stoves.

 Our first choice was the noted and durable, Bushbox XL Combination Kit which eliminated the need to carry fuel canisters and dispose of them.
 We used this stove for three weeks at home and on two camping trips.
 It is great!
 It is compact, easy to use, and durable as all heck.
-It also comes with an incredible thick black sleeve to prevent soot from getting into your back and over everything.
+It also comes with an incredibly thick black sleeve to prevent soot from getting into your back and over everything.
 However as we packed our bags and they neared 30lbs each without food, we began seeing the need to cut weight.
 As such The Bushbox XL at 1.5 lbs became an early victim owing only to its weight.
 Even though it was set aside for our hike on the East Coast Trail it is entirely possible that we will return to it as its foldable compact design makes it a huge space saver in the backpack.

-Our second choice, is a stove whose principles are clearly based on the Bushbox, the Ohuhu Portable Stainless Steel Wood Burning Camping Stove.
+Our second choice is a stove whose principles are clearly based on the Bushbox, the Ohuhu Portable Stainless Steel Wood Burning Camping Stove.
 This stove is ¾ of a pound, collapses into a small stuff sack, and costs just $20.00.
-It is however no where near as compact as the Bushbox and clearly not as durable.
+It is however where nearly as compact as the Bushbox and clearly not as durable.
 We used it for two nights before heading out to Newfoundland and on weight alone it is what we are taking.
 Still uncertain of it we also added a Trangia spirit burner to put fondue fuel into to cook our meals if the Ohuhu did not hold up.
-Which means that despite trying to avoid carrying fuel we will nonetheless have a couple of bottles in our packs.
+This means that despite trying to avoid carrying fuel we will nonetheless have a couple of bottles in our packs.

 As such this is clearly a process still being perfected and I expect that we will have a clearer sense of what we are going to do on the Trans Canada Trail once this trip is over.